KL185 (Early Roman Corinthian Lamp) [permalink]

 Flaring end of rectangular nozzle, flat but somewhat lumpy, with off-center wickhole.

 5YR 6/2, pinkish gray.
-Hard, smooth, gritty fabric with uncommon, very small, well sorted, rounded to subrounded, white and dark gray to black inclusions.
+Hard, smooth, gritty fabric; uncommon, very small, well sorted, rounded to subrounded, white and dark gray to black inclusions.
+Cf. Corinthian cooking fabric.

 One small fragment preserves end of nozzle.
-Slight abrasion.
+Slight, extensive abrasion; worn breaks.

 Published as